Worldwide Refinery Survey with Complexity Analysis 2017

-The Worldwide Refinery Survey and Complexity Analysis combines the 2013 Worldwide Refinery Survey with the Nelson Refinery Complexity Index.
+The Worldwide Refinery Survey and Complexity Analysis combines the most current Worldwide Refinery Survey with the Nelson Refinery Complexity Index.
 The Nelson Refinery Complexity Index is a cost-based index.
 The index provides insight into such things as refinery construction costs, replacement value, conversion capability and product slate.

 The Nelson and the Equivalent indices have been improved and upgraded based on the author Daniel Johnston's extensive research, analysis and discussions with those in the industry.
 Specifics are detailed in the documents enclosed with the spreadsheets.
 Other criteria that make an index practical include; consistency, repeatability, compatibility with the available data, and easiness to understand and access.